 The Company's overall management and supervision are undertaken by the Board.
 Its executive officers and management team cooperate with the Board by preparing appropriate information and documents concerning business operations, financial condition and results of operations for its review.
 Currently, the Board consists of nine (9) members, of which two are independent directors.
-All the directors named below were elected at the special meeting of the stockholders of the Company held on March 2, 2022.
+Except for Emmanuel Herbosa, all the directors named below were elected at the special meeting of the stockholders of the Company held on March 2, 2022.
+Emmanuel Herbosa was elected at a special meeting of the Board of Directors of the Company held on April 25, 2023.
 All directors will hold office until their successors have been duly elected and qualified.